Buckle up, America: The Fed plans to sharply boost unemployment

 "Inflation will come down quite a bit faster if we actually hit a recession.
 But the cost of that is going to be much bigger," said Bivens said.

+The prospect of higher layoffs also comes as many Americans see their wealth decline because of the slumping stock market, with the S&P 500 down 22% this year — "bear market" terrain.
+Between April and June, households' total net worth tumbled more than $6 trillion — more than half of the $11.1 trillion in wealth that was vaporized over five quarters during the 2007-2009 financial crisis, according to Oxford Economics.

-The danger, he added, is that the Fed has set off a runaway train.
+The danger, Bivens said, is that the Fed has set off a runaway train.
 Once unemployment starts rising sharply, it's hard to make it stop.
 Rather than neatly halting at the 4.4% rate projected by Fed officials, the jobless numbers could easily keep rising.

 "This idea that there's an inflation dial that the Fed can just haul on really hard and leave everything else untouched, that's a fallacy," Bivens said.